Registered Disability Savings Plan Action Group

 Action Group Members

-- Michael Edgson, Investment & Retirement Planner, RBC Financial Planning
+- Michael Edgson, investment and retirement planner, RBC Financial Planning

-- Wendy Lisogar-Cocchia, CEO, Century Plaza Hotel & Absolute Spa Group
+- Wendy Lisogar-Cocchia, chief executive officer, Century Plaza Hotel and Absolute Spa Group

-- Trudie Manoloudis, Director, Child and Youth Services, Public Guardian and Trustee of BC
+- Trudie Manoloudis, executive director, child and youth services, Public Guardian and Trustee of British Columbia

-- Kevin McCort, President and CEO, Vancouver Foundation
+- Kevin McCort, president and chief executive officer, Vancouver Foundation

-- Michael Prince, Lansdowne Professor of Social Policy, University of Victoria
+- Michael J. Prince, PhD, Lansdowne professor of social policy, University of Victoria

-- Tamara Vrooman, President and CEO, Vancity Credit Union
+- Tamara Vrooman, president and chief executive officer, Vancity Credit Union

 Group Member Biographies